 For most anglers, the easiest way is to start building the nymphing leader is with a standard tapered fly fishing leader like the Rio Powerflex leader, and then start adding the materials like weights, tippets, flies, and indicators.
-Get the 7.5 foot Rio Power Flex Leaders at Bass Pro Shops – HERE or at FishUSA.com – HERE
+Get the 7.5 foot Rio Power Flex Leader at FishUSA.com – HERE

-The other way to build a nymphing leader is to build it from scratch using many different tippet sizes.
+The other way to build a nymphing leader is to build it from scratch using many different tippet sizes all strategically connected together.
 I will show you both ways.

 Standard Nymphing Leader Setup

 This is a common nymphing leader setup for indicator fishing for trout.

 You can use the exact same nymphing leader setup for great lakes steelhead by increasing the leader bottom section to 10 or 14-pound test and the tippet to 8lb to 12lb test.

 FYI – The tippet should always be slightly lighter than the leader.

 This nymphing leader setup is 10 feet long and is ideal for fishing spots 7 feet or less.
 Just slide the indicator up or down the leader to get the right depth needed to get your fly into the strike zone.
 Your fly should be 6 to 20 inches off the bottom at all times when nymphing.